duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

     "duckduckhack GitHubUsername is awesome" - "duckduckhack GitHubUsername" = `is awesome`
     ```

-6. Switch back to your text editor by clicking the "**Terminal**" tab.
+6. Switch back to your Terminal by clicking the "**Terminal**" tab.
 7. Type **`prove -Ilib t/IsAwesome/GitHubUsername.t`** and press "**Enter**".
 The prompt should print the results of the test again.

     ```